CptPalindrome/HonBot/README.md

 ### help gandhi

 - Displays information about h.gandhi's functional purpose.
 It's pretty easy to figure out after literally one use, but whatever.

-### Honbar, delete this

-- Put this anywhere in any message in any case with or without the comma, and after 2 seconds (roughly), Honbar will delete your message.

-## Extra "Features"

-- When a new text channel is created, Honbar will immediately go to that channel and comment in it, laying stake to his claim.